 - CMS solutions (WordPress, ecommerce platforms, etc.)

 Remember, saying you have a skill isn’t enough – you’ll need to be able to demonstrate it.
 Ideally, your portfolio will include at least one sample that illustrates each skill you claim to have.
-If you hold any relevant qualifications and certifications, or are listed on a designers directory you might also mention those.
+If you hold any relevant qualifications and certifications or are listed on a designer’s directory you might also mention those.

 Her resume lets her work speak for itself: her education, work experience, and leadership skills stand out.
 Ethelia went for a clean, no-frills design, with her nickname and section headers in light blue.

-She also makes herself stand out from the competition by sharing that she speaks three languages – a serious asset in today’s globalized world.
+She also makes herself stand out from the competition by sharing that she speaks three languages – a serious asset in today’s globalized world!

 If you’re a recent graduate, pay particular attention to this one.
 Ethelia draws on her internships and voluntary roles from her college career to showcase her skills and suitability for the job.
 Remember that both technical and soft skills matter.